 A gaggle of Canada geese crosses a path in Cincinnati's Sharon Woods.
 Photo courtesy of Konstantin Vasserman.

-Last January 15, the celebrated level heads of US Air Flight 1549’s captain and crew saved 155 lives, and brought Americans together around a rare event: heroism untainted by politics or villains.
-The plane had flown from New York’s La Guardia Airport into a flock of geese, lost the use of both engines, and landed safely on the Hudson River.
+A year ago today, the celebrated level heads of US Air Flight 1549’s captain and crew brought Americans together around a rare and villain-free moment of heroism.
+The plane had flown from New York’s La Guardia Airport into a flock of geese, lost the use of both engines, and landed safely on the Hudson River, saving 155 lives.

-But the accident was nearly disastrous, and New York City officials were quick to declare their commitment to preventing future goose airstrikes.
+After the accident, New York City officials were quick to declare their commitment to preventing future goose airstrikes.

-The city faced the task of somehow cracking down on a problem they had been battling for years: large birds sharing New York City’s airways.
-Despite the use of techniques both lethal (shooting and gassing), and non-lethal (harassment and “egg-addling” to stop embryo development) to keep geese away from airports, the number of wildlife airstrikes increased from 1,759 in 1990 to 7,666 in 2007.
+But the city faced the task of somehow cracking down on a problem they had already been battling for years: large birds sharing New York City’s airways.
+Despite the use of techniques both lethal (shooting and gassing), and non-lethal (harassment and abortive “egg-addling”) to keep geese away from airports, the number of wildlife airstrikes increased from 1,759 in 1990 to 7,666 in 2007.

 Why was this important?
-Because it indicated that Flight 1549 had sucked members of a migratory flock into its engines, not resident New York birds.
+Because it showed that Flight 1549 had sucked members of a migratory flock into its engines, not the resident New York birds whose presence and droppings had provoked years of public controversy.

-Hailed as an important clue for managing birdstrikes, this finding was published and discussed during four months of meetings among the New York’s local and state governments and transport authorities.
+Hailed as an important clue for managing birdstrikes, this finding was published and discussed during four months of meetings among New York’s government and transport authorities.

 Some New Yorkers were therefore taken aback by the city’s response, which was to catch and gas up to 2,000 of New York City’s resident geese.

-“We are sending some of these geese for a well-deserved rest up in the sky, wherever geese go,” New York’s mayor Michael Bloomberg was quoted as saying, in response to questions about public protests.
+“We are sending some of these geese for a well-deserved rest up in the sky, wherever geese go,” New York’s mayor Michael Bloomberg was quoted as saying.

 Maggie Brasted, Director of Urban Wildlife Conflict for the Humane Society of the United States (HSUS), explained the discrepancy between the Feather Lab’s finding and the city’s action, as “political cover” for lethal measures that the public had never supported.